-- All faulty and non functioning meters will be replaced during the first quarter of the 2016/17 financial year and this will result in accurate meter readings taken. - The municipality is in the process of acquiring smart metering software to ensure that proper debt control is implemented as per our policy, the first phase of this project commenced in 2015/16 financial year in Regorogile Ext 2, 5, Ward 2 and needs to continue to other wards as well.
-The Municipality expects the project to have been fully implemented by the end of the second quarter of 2016/17. - The municipality will be converting from conventional electricity meters to prepaid meters during the financial year 2016/17, this is continuing as planned. - The municipality is also in the process of reviewing the current revenue enhancement plan and to implement the turnaround strategies to ensure improved revenue generation and collections.
+- All faulty and non functioning meters will be replaced during the first quarter of the 2016/17 financial year and this will result in accurate meter readings taken. - The municipality is in the process of acquiring smart metering software to ensure that proper debt control is implemented as per our policy, the first phase of this project commenced in 2015/16 financial year in ward 2 and needs to continue to other wards as well. - The municipality will be converting from conventional electricity meters to prepaid meters during the financial year 2016/17, this is continuing as planned. - The municipality is also in the process of reviewing the current revenue enhancement plan and to implement the turnaround strategies to ensure improved revenue generation and collections.